MicrosoftDocs/azure-reference-other/studio-module-reference/k-means-clustering.md

 - [Color Quantization sample](http://go.microsoft.com/fwlink/?LinkId=525272): Builds multiple K-means models with different parameters to find the optimum image compression.

--  [Clustering: Similar Companies](http://go.microsoft.com/fwlink/?LinkId=525164): :Uses K-means with different numbers of centroids to find groups of similar companies in the S&P500.
+-  [Clustering: Similar Companies](http://go.microsoft.com/fwlink/?LinkId=525164): Varies the numbers of centroids to find groups of similar companies in the S&P500.

 ##  <a name="TechnicalNotes"></a> Technical notes